 Specialty training in Reproductive Infectious Diseases at UBC is designed as a two-year program developed to parallel the requirements of the Royal College of Physicians and Surgeons of Canada by providing clinical, microbiologic and research training.
 This program is certified by the Infectious Diseases Society of Obstetrics and Gynaecology.
 The program attempts to attract candidates who are strongly motivated toward a career as clinician scientists in academic medicine and have an interest in infectious diseases.

 It has been recognized that this is a burgeoning area and even more recently urgently needed in response to outbreaks such as the novel Coronavirus, Pandemic Influenza and Ebola where implications in pregnancy required responses from obstetrican/gynaecologists with Infectious Diseases expertise globally.
 Although not presently a Royal College subspecialty, UBC can provide internationally recognized training and is endorsed by the Infectious Diseases Society of Obstetrics and Gynaecology.
 Overall the stature and success of the individuals in this area is substantive in Canadian Academic Obstetrics and Gynaecology and are leading opinion leaders contributing to national guidelines, and research that is presented and published nationally and internationally.

-For further information please contact the Cross Discipline Fellowship in Reproductive Infectious Diseases Program Assistant.
+For further information please contact the Cross Discipline Fellowship in Reproductive Infectious Diseases Program Director.